Even a decade ago, the business world was product and company-centric.

 Focus on a niche group, with a specific problem.
 Solving that problem will help you to build a specific identity and positioning, in their minds.
 And that is the crux of building a brand.

-Understand their biggest unmet needs (pain points) or desires, purchase behaviour.
+Understand their biggest unmet needs (pain points) or desires, their purchase behavior.
 This will clarify how you can solve their problems best and create your communication.

 Get an idea of their lifestyle, where they hang out, where they go to find information, their customer journey.
 This will help in your marketing.

 Download a FREE template to create a buyer persona.